 Bottled liquid scanners are used at airport checkpoints to differentiate liquid explosives from common, benign liquids and are used primarily to screen medically necessary liquids in quantities larger than 3.4 ounces.

 Explosives trace detection technology is also used in the baggage screening environment, and in some airports it is coupled with the use of explosives detection systems.
 These units use sophisticated technology to screen each checked bag instantly for potential explosives and in some airports are networked together into an in-line baggage handling system, which streamlines the baggage screening process.

-In-line baggage systems use automated explosives detection systems to quickly and effciently screen checked baggage EDS technology uses computed tomography imaging to quickly capture an image of a single bag to ensure it does not contain a threat item.
+In-line baggage systems use automated explosives detection systems to quickly and efficiently screen checked baggage EDS technology uses computed tomography imaging to quickly capture an image of a single bag to ensure it does not contain a threat item.
 These systems use a conveyor belt infrastructure to automatically screen, sort and track baggage.
-Multiple EDS machines are linked to a centralized control room and resolution rooms where security offcers resolve anomalies identifed by the system.
+Multiple EDS machines are linked to a centralized control room and resolution rooms where security officers resolve anomalies identified by the system.

 Air Cargo Screening

 Air cargo is currently more secure than it has ever been with 100 percent of cargo on fights departing U.S. airports and 100 percent of identifed high risk international cargo undergoing screening.
 TSA regulates use of air cargo screening technologies through an approved technology list.
 Airlines and other TSA-certifed entities perform cargo screening activities and purchase their own screening technology from the list.
 All devices on the list have been tested, evaluated and qualified by TSA.